 The state has a history of sweeping excess cash reserves (anywhere from \$8 million to \$15 million) from the authority in times of financial stress.
 This risk is mitigated in that the state can only access available monies after all debt, senior and subordinate, is serviced and all reserves are topped up (as necessary).
 The authority's receipt of GGRT is protected by statute.
 The state cannot divert revenues and/or impair the payment of debt.
-No funds were swept in fiscal 2021.
+No funds were swept in fiscal 2022.
 The authority has two primary reserve funds that are cross collateralized and held by trustee for the repayment of senior and subordinate bonds: the common debt service reserve (CDSR, pledged to the senior lien bonds) and supplemental credit reserve fund (SCRF, pledged to the subordinate lien bonds).
-Both reserves are funded at the same level and hold roughly \$33 million.
+Both reserves are funded at roughly the same level and hold roughly \$33 million.
 The SCRF also serves as a subordinate lien loan reserve fund and short-term borrowing liquidity reserve fund.

 NMFA requires certain borrowers to maintain an individual debt service reserve funded at the lesser of the three prong and held by trustee.
 These funds are only available for the individual borrower and are not cross collateralized.
 As such, we do not include these balances in our default tolerance calculations, but we do recognize that they provide additional stability to NMFA's operations.
-As of March 2022, the individual reserves are expected to total \$32.4 million each.
+As of November 2022, the senior lien pool had \$32.4 million of reserves and the junior lien pool had reserves of \$31.3 million.

-The authority also has a \$100 million line of credit with Wells Fargo to provide for additional liquidity.
+The authority also has a \$100 million line of credit with Wells Fargo to provide for additional liquidity